keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ```
 :::

-The application of `map()` produces each a new and identifiable `List[B]` and `BinaryTree[B]`.
-The values internally may change, as they have been mapped over by a function, and `BinaryTree[B]` specifically may re-balance itself.
-What matters here is that the structures are coherent and identifiable, and also that our `map()`'ed function is usable between each.
+The application of `map()` produces two new and identifiable `List[B]` and `BinaryTree[B]`.
+The values internally change, as they have been mapped over by a function, and `BinaryTree[B]` specifically may re-balance itself.
+What matters here is that the structures are coherent and identifiable, and also that your `map()`'ed function is usable between each.

 Compare with iteration using a `for` loop: